 What conclusions can you draw from this table test?

-As you can see a 14.48 minute HD video steals over 643mb storage space.
-But with our GPU-assisted video processing, the output file size is reduced to 62.5mb, that is 10x smaller than the original, without lowering the video resolution, frame rate, or trimming/cropping the video file.
+You can see a 14.48 minute HD video steals over 643mb storage space, but with our GPU-assisted video processing, the output file size is reduced to 62.5mb, that is 10x smaller than the original, without lowering the video resolution, frame rate, or trimming/cropping the video file.
 And best of all, the swift video shrinking process didn't come at the expense of quality.
 There is no pixilated images or noticeable video degradation.

 3. Full GPU Acceleration Boosts Speed without Compromising Quality [98% Quality Reserved]

 A majority of GPUs supports hardware-accelerated video decoding/encoding for speed gains, especially when the efficient parallel framework is adopted.
 But GPU-based acceleration is handicapped by lower-quality performance, because it is limited to the overall workflow of video process, particularly in the post-production part.
 Consequently, you may notice terribly fuzzy or blocky output after hardware accelerated rendering.
 This is truly the case when you offload the video tasks on earlier generations of hardware such as Sandy Bridge processor.
 That's why many high-quality fanciers would rather go for CPU-based encoding than GPU acceleration for speed gains.

 Never is the case with VideoProc Converter.
 A key factor in increasing the processing speed without compromising quality is the hybrid design of High Quality Engine and Deinterlacing technology with VideoProc Converter's full hardware acceleration.
 Now content converted by VideoProc Converter is 98% of the original video quality.

 4. Full GPU Acceleration Hugely Lowers CPU Usage to 2%

 The 4K resolution requires more graphics horsepower than 1080p or 720p.
 Without hardware acceleration, the CPU usage may reach up to 100% when processing large 4K videos; and worse still, it increases the risk of thermal damage to the processor, let alone software crash, computer overheating and system freeze possibly associated with the heavy resource consumption.